Mozambique travel advice

 Fraud

-- pay careful attention when your cards are being handled by others when making payments at a point of sale
+- pay careful attention when your cards are being handled by others when making payments

 - use ATMs located in well-lit public areas or inside a bank or business